onnx/onnx-coreml/README.md

 ### Models
 Models from https://github.com/onnx/models that have been tested to work with this converter:

+- BVLC Alexnet
+- BVLC Caffenet
+- BVLC Googlenet
+- BVLC reference_rcnn_ilsvrc13
+- Densenet
-- Resnet50
+- Emotion-FERPlus
 - Inception V1
 - Inception V2
+- MNIST
-- Densenet
+- Resnet50
 - Shufflenet
 - SqueezeNet
 - VGG
-- Alexnet
+- ZFNet

 ### Operators
 List of ONNX operators that can be converted into their CoreML equivalent: